lua-wow/Filger/README.md

 ## Configuration

 Currently, the addon configuration is done by editing directly the [config.lua](config/config.lua).
-So if you want to move the PLAYER_BUFF frame, you will need to set the coordinates (X, Y) in the lua file.
+So, for example, if you want to move the PLAYER_BUFF frame, you will need to set the coordinates (X, Y) in the lua file.

 ## License: